 Without the experience that I received from Robert Morris in the M.S.N. program I feel that I would not have been adequately prepared to perform in my job.
 Robert Morris was one of the best decisions I have ever made! — Ashlee Shields M.S.N.'10, RN, Children's Hospital of Pittsburgh

-Designed for associate degree or diploma school graduates who would like to move ahead in the health care field, the online R.N. to M.S.N. degree can be completed part-time in as little as three years.
-Upon completion, graduates will earn both a bachelor's and master's degree in nursing.
+Designed for associate degree or diploma school graduates who would like to move ahead in the health care field, the online RN to BSN degree can be completed part-time in as little as two years, and the RN to MSN degree can be completed part-time in as little as three years.
+For students enrolled in the RN to MSN program, graduates will earn both a bachelor's and master's degree in nursing.

 This CCNE-accredited program, which was designed by nurses for nurses, doesn't make you relearn what you already know.
 We help you build upon your nursing expertise through convenient online coursework that still provides the type of personal, individualized attention you've come to expect from RMU.
-Best of all, it's incredibly affordable, with B.S.N. tuition at just $255/credit hour and M.S.N. tuition at $460/credit hour.
+Best of all, it's incredibly affordable, with B.S.N. tuition at just $270/credit hour and M.S.N. tuition at $495/credit hour.
+Admissions deadlines apply.
+Please contact your Graduate Enrollment Manager for more information.

-Be something more – through RMU's R.N. to M.S.N. online degree program.
+Be something more – through RMU's online nursing degrees.

 In addition to the nursing shortage, a national shortage of nursing faculty exists.
 In a recent survey of nursing programs, more than one-third of the schools cited faculty shortages as the reason for turning away qualified students.
 There is a tremendous need to develop strong nursing educators to resolve this faculty shortage and to provide educational programs in hospitals and communities.
 This rewarding and exciting career provides the opportunity to shape the future of nursing.